 The 1960s was also a time of experimentation and counter-cultural activity, which had its downside.
 “I experienced the drugs culture in the sense that I was around people who took drugs and I certainly knew some who destroyed themselves through it,” she says.
 As the narrative of the novel develops we learn that an incident in Grace’s past has a potentially sinister bearing on her present.
 And when a stranger arrives at her house who knows the truth of what happened all those years ago, her happiness comes under threat.
 “We are all carrying our histories with us; good or bad, haunted or guilty, it is what makes us who we are today and trying to put that down on paper is an interesting challenge,” says Drinkwater who is already working on her next novel.

 Writing was always her “dream” she says.
 “I always knew I would be an actress but I never seriously thought I’d be a writer.
 I do miss acting, because it is part of who I am, but I love the independence that writing gives me.”

-The House on the Cliff is published by Penguin.
+The House on the Edge of the Cliff is published by Penguin.
 Carol Drinkwater is appearing at The White Rose Bookshop, Thirsk on May 23 at 7.30pm and St Peter’s School York on May 24 at 7pm. caroldrinkwater.com